ferhatvurucu/aws-daily-tasks/README.md

 **AWS ECS Highlight Possible Bottlenecks**

 Helps you to summarize CPU and memory usages across an ECS cluster over the last 24 hours.

+**IAM Access Advisor Permissions Analysis**

+Helps you to audit IAM roles by listing services not accessed for the last 180 days.